GautamRaj-1200/obsidian-git-sync/backend/auth/google_auth.md

 		- `import OAuth2 from "passport-google-oauth2"`
 		- `const OAuth2Strategy = OAuth2.Strategy;`
 	- Create a function to configure passport with Google OAuth 2.0 strategy and handle user serialization and deserialization
-		1. Initialize OAuth2 Strategy with client credentials and callback URL.
+		1. Initialize OAuth2 Strategy with client credentials, callback URL and scope.
-		2.
-		3. Define the callback function:
+		2. Define the callback function:
 	    Input: accessToken, refreshToken, profile, done.
 		3. Attempt to find a user:
 		    user = User.findOne({ googleId: profile.id })